Skip to main content

 • GET and DELETE: query string parameters

-• POST, PUT, and PATCH: JSON request body fields
+• POST, PUT, and PATCH: JSON request body fields (or the body template when defined)

 Predefine Search Filters